porsager/postgres/README.md

 ### `await sql.unsafe(query, [args], [options]) -> Result[]`

 If you know what you're doing, you can use `unsafe` to pass any string you'd like to postgres.
-Please note that this can lead to sql injection if you're not careful.
+Please note that this can lead to SQL injection if you're not careful.

 ```js
 sql.unsafe('select ' + danger + ' from users where id = ' + dragons)
 ```
 </details>